Family Law June 11, 2026

 Tips to Protect Your Postnuptial Agreement

-Finally, consider reviewing your postnuptial agreement every few years or after major life events.
+Finally, consider reviewing your postnuptial agreement every few years or after major life events as part of your broader estate planning strategy.
 Just like an estate plan or insurance policy, a postnup should reflect your current financial and personal reality.
 Updating the agreement periodically not only ensures its relevance, it also signals to the court that both parties continued to support its terms over time, which can strengthen its enforceability in the future.
+This is especially important for those engaged in tailored estate planning or estate planning coordination with other legal documents.

 When to Seek Legal Help

 If you’re drafting, reviewing, or thinking about challenging a postnuptial agreement, having experienced legal counsel can make all the difference.
 A skilled family law attorney can help ensure that your agreement meets Florida’s legal standards, protects your interests, and minimizes the risk of future litigation.
-Legal professionals know what red flags judges look for and how to draft enforceable provisions that align with both law and fairness.
+Legal professionals know what red flags judges look for and how to draft enforceable provisions that align with both law and fairness while promoting relationship strengthening rather than division.

 At The Law Office of John P. Sherman, PLLC, we regularly assist clients in evaluating postnuptial agreements, whether they are creating one for the first time or seeking to challenge or enforce an existing document.
 We believe in clear communication, proactive strategy, and compassionate representation tailored to your unique needs and goals.
 Our mission is to protect your rights, your financial future, and your peace of mind.